mnikander/ir/README.md

 ## Getting started

 This project is implemented in TypeScript, using [Deno](https://deno.com/).
-Unit testing is done using the behavior driven development package which can be installed with:
+Unit testing is done using the 'behavior driven development' and 'expect' packages which can be installed with:

 ```
 deno add jsr:@std/testing/bdd
+deno add jsr:@std/expect
 ```

 Build and run the tests with: